perone/covid19analysis/source/portugal_r0.rst

 and :math:`\sigma = 2.9 (1.9 - 4.9)` with a log-normal distribution.

 .. note:: This plot uses official data Data Science for Social Good Portugal, reports until
-          15/April.
+          16/April.
 This method is sensitive to changes in COVID-19 testing procedures and the level of effort used to detect cases.
           Therefore, changes in the testing efforts will introduce bias if the testing practices are not kept consistent.
 So please keep in mind these limitations, that are often not stated in many analysis around there.
+Imported cases weren't also considered in this analysis, neither the delay of the symptoms onset and reporting.

 Summary for the last instantaneous reproduction number estimate
 ===============================================================================